 Feeding the Youth Inside You

-New research published in the American Journal of Clinical Nutrition shows daily multivitamin users had cells with a younger biological age versus non-users.
+Research published in the American Journal of Clinical Nutrition shows daily multivitamin users had cells with a younger biological age versus non-users.
 The study found vitamins C and E seemed to be especially beneficial nutrients in keeping cells “young.”
 Vitamin E is a known powerful antioxidant that fights free radical damage and builds a strong immune system.

 Keeping your bones strong is a lifelong endeavor.
-A new study from Canada found postmenopausal women receiving a combination of the antioxidants vitamins C and E, along with resistance exercise, didn’t have any bone loss during a six-month period, while women receiving a placebo did experience detrimental bone loss.
+A study from Canada found postmenopausal women receiving a combination of the antioxidants vitamins C and E, along with resistance exercise, didn’t have any bone loss during a six-month period, while women receiving a placebo did experience detrimental bone loss.

 To maintain brain function as you age, make sure you’re getting enough B12.
 A British study found people with the lowest levels of B12 lost brain volume at a faster rate over five years than those with the highest levels.
 It can be tricky to get enough B12 because some medications can interfere with B12 absorption.
 Two culprits include acid-blocking drugs and some diabetes medications.
 Supplementation can help keep your levels where they need to be.